miurahr/aqtinstall/docs/cli.rst

     Qt version in the format of "5.X.Y".
 When set, this prints all architectures available for Qt 5.X.Y with a host/target/extension, or the latest version of Qt if ``latest`` is specified.

+.. _`list archives flag`:
+.. option:: --archives (<Qt version> | latest) architecture [modules...]

+    This flag requires a list of at least two arguments: 'Qt version' and 'architecture'.
+    The 'Qt version' argument can be in the format "5.X.Y" or the "latest" keyword.
+    You can use the ``--arch`` flag to see a list of acceptable values for the 'architecture' argument.
+    Any following arguments must be the names of modules available for the preceding version and architecture.
+    You can use the ``--modules`` flag to see a list of acceptable values.

+    If you do not add a list of modules to this flag, this command will print a list of all the archives that make up the base Qt installation.

+    If you add a list of modules to this flag, this command will print a list of all the archives that make up the specified modules.

+    The purpose of this command is to show you what arguments you can pass to the :ref:`archives flag <install archives flag>` when using the ``install-*`` commands.
+    This flag allows you to avoid installing parts of Qt that you do not need.

 .. option:: --latest-version